Schtroumphy/fluffy_budget/README.md

 ```

 ## TODO
-- Add localizations to centralized all strings
+- Add constant file to centralized all strings
-- Add sqflite database to hold data
-- Display info in database in dashboard
 - Add linter (riverpod, dart)
+- Create ExpenseModel to retrieve Category as object to have info like color & icon thanks to join table with sql request
-- Save expense in database
+- Display expense with icon/color of category